Gravity-Rail/railbot/README.md

 Ideally over time we can work together to:

 - bring down perceived latency
+- further to that ^^, add parallelisation abilities, e.g. fetching next part of response while responding
 - bring these packages to more robot platforms
 - add multimodal abilities, initially focused on Oak-D Lite and LIDAR to image uploads
 - add planning abilities using function calling back to robot and virtualizing navigation across form factors